Lawn care guides & articles

 Chinch bugs can turn a healthy St. Augustine lawn brown in weeks.
 Here is how to recognize the damage early and stop it before it spreads.

-Read articleFire Ants in Your San Antonio Lawn: What Actually Works and What Doesn't
+Read articleFire Ant Control in San Antonio Lawns: What Works and When to Call a Pro

 Fire ants are endemic to South Texas and full eradication is not realistic.
 Here is what the two-step method actually looks like in practice and what results you can expect.